-1) At this time, we will no longer provide touchless thermometer checks prior to lessons.
-However, we would like request that Adult Students and Caregivers remain diligent in monitoring the well-being and potential symptoms for themself and/or children before each lesson.
+1) We would like request that Adult Students and Caregivers remain diligent in monitoring the well-being and potential symptoms for themself and/or children before each lesson.
 These are the screening questions that will need to be reviewed:

 - Are you experiencing a fever, a headache, a cough, loss of taste/smell or shortness of breath? - Have you been in contact with anyone suspected of having Covid-19?

 - If the answer is yes to any of these questions, we will either have lessons online or provide a make-up lesson while health status is being assessed and thereafter as needed due to test results/medical recommendations.

 2) At this time, our team of Instructors will continue to wear masks when providing in-person lessons for Students inside or outside and when working with them at their residence or at schools.

 3) Per CDC guidelines, the following individuals are exempt from wearing masks at all times:

 - Persons younger than two years old.
 Very young children must not wear a mask because of the risk of suffocation.